howtodiy/howtodiy.github.io/content/post/how-to-service-your-car/index.md

 Wheel balancing and rotation can be done if required.
 Mark your tyre so that you can record the wheel rotation over a few years.

-My tubless tyre had a bleeding air problem where it used to leak air and loose pressure over a few days, hence i got the neck valve on all tyre replaced.
+If there is a bleeding air problem around the neck valve change the neck valve.

 | Labour                         | Cost  |
 |:-------------------------------|:------|